setastart/GalaxiaEditor/README.md

 - Real-time colaborative editing.
 - Plugins where the users can install or manage website or editor functionality.
 - Low code needs.
-GalaxiaEditor is configured through code and meant to be programmed by developers.
+GalaxiaEditor is made to be programmed by developers and configured through code.
 - Public user registrations and logins into the editor.
-Read Warning above.
+Please read the Warning above.

 If anything mentioned above is necessary for your needs, you might consider other software better suited for your case.

 ## Developing GalaxiaEditor Websites

-In order to develop websites for **GalaxiaEditor**, you are required to know programming in the **PHP 8** language, have **MySQL** language, database design and administration knowledge, **nginx** server configuration, and general shell knowledge (know how to use a terminal) for software installation and configuration.
+In order to develop websites for **GalaxiaEditor**, you are required to know programming in the **PHP 8** language, have **MySQL** language, database design and administration knowledge, **nginx** server configuration, **git** and general **shell** knowledge (know how to use a terminal) for software installation and configuration.

 Supported operating systems are **MacOS** and **Linux**.
 Other operating systems where you can meet the software requirements could also work but are untested and unsupported.